frumivaya/compositors-tresory/README.md

 # Compositor Tresory with React and Node

-Compositor Tresory is a sample application that allows you to look up compositors by name, view the details of an compositor, call, text, or email an compositor, and navigate up and down the org chart.
+Compositor Tresory is a sample application that allows you to look up compositors by name, view the details of an compositor, an compositor, and navigate up and down the org chart.
 This version of Compositor Tresory is built with [React](http://facebook.github.io/react/) and [Node.js]().

 ![alt tag](assets/directory_search.png)